Rizzler Sports Logo

 Stats

-A quality at-bat (QAB) is any plate appearance that meets at least one of the defined criteria for a productive at-bat — regardless of whether the batter gets a hit.
+A quality at-bat (QAB) is any plate appearance that meets at least one of the defined criteria for a productive at-bat, regardless of whether the batter gets a hit.
 A hard line drive caught by the shortstop is a QAB.
 A 9-pitch walk is a QAB.
 A first-pitch popup is not.
 QAB measures the process and competitiveness of an at-bat, not just the outcome.
-That makes it one of the most useful stats for coaching youth hitters — and one of the most underused.
-Full coaching guide →
+That makes it one of the most useful stats for coaching youth hitters, and one of the most underused.
+For putting the stat into practice, see the quality at bat coaching system: how to track QAB and set team goals.

 QAB Criteria